How to Leverage User-Generated Content Across Social Platforms

 Two report templates with visuals

-• Weekly Creator Performance — visuals: leaderboard bar chart (top creators by engagement), time-series CTR line, table with `engagements`, `CTR`, `conversions`.
+1. Weekly Creator Performance — visuals: leaderboard bar chart (top creators by engagement), time-series CTR line, table with engagements, CTR, conversions.
+2.

 Scaling a UGC program means turning ad-hoc posts into a repeatable system: defined roles, crisp SLAs, predictable rights management, and creator-first relationships that convert one-offs into long-term partners.
 Start by mapping who owns each step of the content lifecycle and what metrics prove it’s working.

-• Team structure.
 Small, cross-functional pods (curation, rights, editing, paid amplification) that coordinate via a weekly sync and shared task board.
+24–48h for content ingestion and rights checks, 3–5 business days for edited publish-ready assets, 1–2 weeks for contract negotiation on partnerships. * In-house vs.

 Creator Relations, Compensation, and Long-Term Partnerships